jdtsmith/autoftp/README.md

 1. Test your changes
 1. Goto step 1...

-So this can still constitute a 10-30s "development loop" time, more if you have to set some things up by hand on reboot.  `autoftp` enables a _much faster_ workflow for network-connected microcontrollers:
+This can _still_ constitute a 10-30s "development loop" time, maybe more if you have to set some things up by hand on reboot.  `autoftp` enables a _much faster_ workflow for network-connected microcontrollers:

 1. Make a tiny change, perhaps to a single constant, save your file
 1. File changes are noticed automatically and the file is immediately uploaded to the micro-controller [0.5s for small file, <1s for files up to 25K]
-1. Reload code and test
+1. Reload code and test (perhaps automatically!  see below)
 1. Goto step 1...

 ## Usage Details